aaronbarkas/TWPortfolio/docs/README.md

 > Hello everyone that views this portfolio.

 My name is Aaron Barkas and I am an I.T graduate with over 2 years experience in the I.T industry.
 Working as a Service Desk Analyst and a Database Analyst.
-I'm looking to begin a career in technical writing as I enjoy learning and creating content that people will use for there employment and potentially daily life.
+I'm looking to begin a career in technical writing as I enjoy learning and creating content that people will use for their employment and potentially daily life.

 This portfolio is written using the markdown markup (quite a mouthful) language and using the Docsify document site generator that scaffolds a static documentation site.

 Docsify is available at:  [Docsify] (https://docsify.js.org/).

-As I hope to keep this as a static site with one page so you can navigate the different writing and documentation that I have developed in employment or in my own free time as a learning tool.
+I hope to keep this as a static site with one page so you can navigate the different writing and documentation that I have developed in employment or in my own free time as a learning tool.

 This portfolio is also a work in progress and will improve as my skills develop.